markconde/pzservermanager/README.md

 - Ensure the Project Zomboid server has RCON enabled and is accessible from the machine running this app.
 - The `GAME_SERVER_CONFIG_FOLDER_PATH` must point to the directory containing the server's configuration files (e.g., `ServerOptions.ini`).
+- The `cloudflared` service is **optional** and only runs if you use the `cloudflared` profile.
+- If you do not set the Cloudflare tunnel token or do not use the profile, the app will run as usual without Cloudflare Tunnel.

 ---